 "7-Day Kathmandu Bhutan Wonderful Tour is a short and sweet cultural journey of two wonderful South Asian countries (Nepal and Bhutan).
 Nepal Bhutan Tour Package from Kathmandu takes you on the trip into the mystic Himalayan nations within a-week of time."
 Nepal On the remarkable trip to south Asia countries, you will first land in Kathmandu, Nepal.
 Nepal is popular for its age-old temple, monuments, monasteries, ethnic diversity, and also the diversity of flora and fauna.
 Nepal attracts tourists because of its eye-catching view of the lush green hills and forest and also has a glimpse of all of the cultural and natural beauties that will definitely make you feel once is not enough.
 Bhutan On this wonderful tour, you will visit Bhutan from Kathmandu for 4 days as a unique cultural visit to Bhutan.
 Bhutan lies between two big nations (China and India).
-Bhutan is a small country like Nepal which is landlocked.
-Bhutan believes not in GDP but Gross National Happiness…
+Bhutan is…

 “7-Day Kathmandu Bhutan Wonderful Tour is a short and sweet cultural journey of two wonderful South Asian countries (Nepal and Bhutan).
 Nepal Bhutan Tour Package from Kathmandu takes you on the trip into the mystic Himalayan nations within a-week of time.”

 On the remarkable trip to south Asia countries, you will first land in Kathmandu, Nepal.
 Nepal is popular for its age-old temple, monuments, monasteries, ethnic diversity, and also the diversity of flora and fauna.
 Nepal attracts tourists because of its eye-catching view of the lush green hills and forest and also has a glimpse of all of the cultural and natural beauties that will definitely make you feel once is not enough.